svenska-ikea/pbctf-2021-authors-solves/access-key/README.md

 }
 ```

 Run the 2 parallely, and you will gain control.
+For best results, let the spray run in background and during that, try to spam kmalloc(128, GFP_KERNEL).

 ## Where to Overwrite

 With SMAP Enabled, we cannot just set the offset to a huge value that will make it point to userspace because it will trigger the SMAP violation.
 Also we don't know where the heap even is.
 At this point, there are couple ways to approach this.
 Find an object that is kmalloc()'d in the heap, and has data that will eventually be copied to userspace.
 Corrupt this data with `secret_value` and leak it.
-However, there is a much better and "reliable" technique.

 ## Physmap Spray